 1. What methods does the trainer use and why?
 Ask the questions.
 The trainer may try to dazzle you with scientific jargon such as positive reinforcement or traditional training or say they are an R+ trainer and have used clickers exclusively for twenty years.
 Just like those late night TV product miracles that promise to make your hair grow back and your shower stay clean for weeks, most often these gimmicks are just that, gimmicks.
 A competent trainer will have tested and retested the methods he teaches and continually learns new skills that he can offer his clients.
 Just like the old commercial used to say, “This is not your father’s Oldsmobile”, this shouldn’t be your father’s dog training method either.

 2. Can the trainer’s method be easily explained?
 Some methods literally take a degree in psychology to fully understand.
-Our training methods at Denver Dog Works are based on the behavior of your dog and not lure and reward training often taught at big-box pet stores that just happen to offer training in the middle of an aisle.
-Dr. Robert Forto wrote is doctorate dissertation on human-canine communication and he is an expert in his field.
-He personally oversees all of the training programs at Denver Dog Works and is constantly learning.
+Our training methods at Alaska Dog Works are based on the behavior of your dog and not lure and reward training often taught at big-box pet stores that just happen to offer training in the middle of an aisle.
+He personally oversees all of the training programs at Alaska Dog Works and is constantly learning.
 His methods are up-to-date and easy to follow.

 3. Can the trainer’s method be easily understood by you and your dog?
 One of the best books out there is: How Dog’s Learn by Burch and Bailey.
 It clearly explains how a dog learns and why methods work for one dog breed and not another.
 Any competent trainer has a clear understanding of these principles and can apply them to your dog and his learning capabilities.

 4. Can/will the trainer provide you with an honest explanation of the pros and cons of